-On 17 August 2021, the Committee had a private session with the External Auditors without the presence of the Management of the Company to discuss issues of concern that the External Auditors may have, arising from the statutory audit for the financial year ended 30 June 2021.
+On 18 August 2022, the Committee had a private session with the External Auditors without the presence of the Management of the Company to discuss issues of concern that the External Auditors may have, arising from the statutory audit for the financial year ended 30 June 2022.
 There were no areas of concern that were brought to the attention of the Committee;

-Reviewed the Audit Status Update prepared by the External Auditors in respect of the audit for the financial year ended 30 June 2021 covering updates on the status and findings on the areas of audit emphasis by the External Auditors; and
+Reviewed the Audit Status Report prepared by the External Auditors in respect of the audit for the financial year ended 30 June 2022 covering updates on the status and findings on the areas of audit emphasis by the External Auditors; and

-Reviewed the proposed audit fees for the financial year ended 30 June 2021 and recommending to the Board for approval.
+Reviewed the proposed audit fees for the financial year ended 30 June 2022 and recommended to the Board for approval.

-On 30 September 2021, reviewed the Audit Results Report prepared by the External Auditors for the financial year ended 30 June 2021 covering the summary of procedures and audit findings on the areas of audit emphasis including the key audit matters, fraud considerations and the risk of management override and the draft auditors report; and
+On 29 September 2022, reviewed the Audit Results Report prepared by the External Auditors for the financial year ended 30 June 2022 covering the summary of procedures and audit findings on the areas of audit emphasis including the key audit matters, fraud considerations and the risk of management override and the draft Auditors Report; and

 Conducted annual assessment of the performance, suitability, objectivity and independence of the External Auditors with emphasis of evaluation based on the competence, adequacy of experience and resources, quality of the audit performances, independence and objectivity of the External Auditors.
-The Committee was satisfied with the suitability and independence of the External Auditors and had made recommendation to the Board on their re-appointment.
+The Committee was satisfied with the quality of audit, competency and sufficiency of resources, and audit independence of the External Auditors and had made recommendation to the Board on their re-appointment.

-On 17 May 2022, reviewed the Audit Plan for the Group and Company for the financial year ended 30 June 2022 prepared by the External Auditors, setting out the responsibilities of the External Auditors, their scope of work, audit timelines, the areas of audit emphasis and the independence of the External Auditors in connection with their audit of the Group and Company.
+On 16 May 2023, reviewed the Audit Planning Memorandum for the Group and Company for the financial year ended 30 June 2023 prepared by the External Auditors, setting out the responsibilities of the External Auditors, their audit approach, audit timelines, the areas of audit emphasis and the independence of the External Auditors in connection with their audit of the Group and Company.